By Swati Sahai

 Upselling and cross-selling are great ways to increase your customers’ profitability over time and keep them coming back for more.

-Discover Upsell Opportunities with Customer Journey Analytics
+Use Case: Discover Upsell Opportunities with Customer Journey Analytics

 A leading hotel and resort company uses Pointillist to identify customers who are likely to convert on upsell offers.